scallionpancake/old-website/about/index.md

 </div></p>

 <p><div align="justify">
-Thank you for visiting, and I hope at least one of the pages here piqued your interest!
+Thank you for visiting, and I hope at least one of the pages here piques your interest!
 Feel free to contact me at <a href="mailto:kuei.steve@rice.edu">kuei.steve@rice.edu</a>
 or to come find me in room C112, in Rice University's Abercrombie Laboratory.
 </div></p>